rourei/basic_communication/README.md

     - for the cached version `ros::param::getCached` the CPU usage drops to 0.5%
   - when using the cached method the node is not beeing updated in case of a changing in the sense of a callback-like behaviour
   - the node uses the cached version of the parameter as long as the parameter server does not notify the node about an update, only then the paramater is read again from the server

+- **regex_string_splitting**
+  - node to test the usage of regular expressions to parse custom strings